-For the next 12 months, the Corporation will focus on sales and construction efforts in TMG, Hacienda Del Sol and the 2 subdivisions, Makiling Hills and Woodlands.
-PPI also hopes to fully sell all of its share of units in Studio A Condominium.
-For new projects, the Corporation will soon start development of Makiling Hills expansion project, a small size subdivision, and hopefully start development of Woodlands expansion.
+For the next 12 months, the Corporation will focus on sales and construction efforts in TMG, Makiling Hills and Woodlands, as well as in Makiling Hills Phase 2.
+PPI also has several condominium units for sale in the Studio A Condominium.
+For new projects, the Corporation plans to start working on the development requirements for another property near the Woodlands project.